raystubbs/zero/doc/UsersGuide.md

 - `:zero.core/on`

-  When rendering as a component’s markup (i.e. from a `:view` function) this registers event listeners for the element.
-It should be a map of `event-name-keyword -> handler-fn`.
+  When rendering as a component’s markup (i.e. from a `:view` function) this registers event or signal listeners for the element.
+It should be a map of `event-name-keyword-or-signal -> handler-fn`.

   When rendering as HTML via `zero.html/html`, however, something else happens: